Rolf Jähnichen

-Rolf Jähnichen (born in Helmsdorf on 11 May 1939) is a retired German politician.
+Rolf Jähnichen (born 11 May 1939 in Helmsdorf) is a retired German politician.

 Between 1994 and 1999 he was a member of the Regional Assembly in Saxony.
 Between 1990 and 1998 he served as Saxony's Agriculture minister, with the Environment added to his portfolio in 1998.
 He retired from his political career in 1999.

 Life

 Jähnichen, a Roman Catholic, was born a few months before the outbreak of war in a small town in the mining region known sometimes as "Saxon Switzerland" near the frontier with Czechoslovakia.
 He attended secondary school in Grimma and Leipzig before moving on to study Agriculture at Leipzig between 1957 and 1963.
 He concluded his studies with agricultural economics, obtaining a doctorate in the subject.

 From 1964 till 1970 he was employed by the Leipzig district council in the Agriculture department (where he was responsible for mining).
 After that, between 1970 and 1990 he was production director and deputy chairman of the Neukirchen Agriculture Co-operative at Borna.